lanayepifanova/the_akula_project/README.md

   - Home
   - Mission
   - Math Tutoring
-  - Bootcamps
   - Impact Report
-- Application links for tutoring and bootcamp programs
+- Application links for all programs
 - Built with **HTML** + **TailwindCSS**